aponte411/Box-Plots-for-Education/README.md

 # Box-Plots-for-Education
 Greetings!
 This repository contains my work for the Box-Plots for Education Data Science Competition.
 Below is an executive summary of the project.

+# Materials & Methods

+This project was done in Python using Google Colaboratory notebooks with a Tesla K80 GPU.
+The following versions of software were used: Numpy 1.14.6, pandas 0.22.0, sklearn 0.20.3, xgboost 0.7.post4, scipy 1.1.0, keras 2.2.4.
+The data was downloaded from DrivenData.org.

 # Executive Summary